I couldn’t sleep.

-Within a couple months, I had a pretty full client load and was already making more than at my previous job.
+Within a couple of months, I had a pretty decent client load and was already approaching the money I was making at my previous job.
 The stress level was about the same, but I had more time with my wife and could work whenever was most productive for me.

 We took a few trips and I was able to manage the entire business with just a laptop and an internet connection.

 I have enough work to do for myself, and being able to be the owner, the manager, and the technician has been a real blessing for me.
 I’ve learned not only the mechanics of client work better, but how to plan from a 30,000-foot view of the business.

 My next step is to scale the business and bring in talented individuals that can help take it to the next level.

 I have no idea what the future holds for me or Morningdove Marketing, but I have the same excitement and confidence as I did when I set out.